bcphoenix55/weakTies/README.md

 Summarizes the following paper on Weak Ties -

-* Social capital, self-esteem, and use of online social network sites: A longitudinal analysis
+* Social capital, self-esteem, and use of online social network sites: A longitudinal analysis. - Charles Steinfield, Nicole B. Ellison, Cliff Lampe